rupl/taas-data/how-to.md

-# How to add a new / edit an existing vocabulary
+# How to add a new / edit an existing vocabulary on the OCHA Vocabularies website

-## Adding a new vocabulary
+## Adding a new vocabulary to the website

 1. In the taas-data the [GitHub repo](https://github.com/UN-OCHA/taas-data) navigate to the [_vocabs folder](https://github.com/UN-OCHA/taas-data/tree/master/_vocabs)